Frequently Asked Questions

 Q: Are there limits on the length of stay that can be requested?

 A: Yes.
-The Hotels for Heroes program is designed to meet short term lodging needs of a week or less.
-Lodging in excess of a week may be provided on a case by case basis, according to the specific circumstance and need, as validated by the requesting military liaison.
+The Hotels for Heroes program is designed to meet short-term lodging needs of a week or less.
+Lodging in excess of a week may be provided on a case-by-case basis, according to the specific circumstance and need, as validated by the requesting Fisher House manager or military liaison.
 The Fisher Houses are the best resource for long term needs.

 Q: Some service members will be hospitalized for extensive periods.
 Can I use the program more than once?

 A: Yes.
 As long as the service member is inpatient, the family remains eligible.
-If the service member goes to out-patient status, requests can still be made, but eligibility will be determined on a case by case basis.
+If the service member or veteran goes to outpatient status, requests can still be made, but eligibility will be determined on a case-by-case basis.

 Q: Can we use Hotels for Heroes to attend an award ceremony for our loved one?
 Can the service member utilize the program for lodging as part of a ceremony in his or her honor?